opencobra/MATLAB.devTools/README.rst

     >> resetDevTools(true);

-Once the devTools have been ``hard`` reset, all details for the configuration have to be set again next time ``contribute`` is run.
+Once the devTools have been `hard` reset, all details for the configuration have to be set again next time ``contribute`` is run.

+.. end-reset-marker

 How to cite the ``MATLAB.devTools``
 -----------------------------------